ntrappe/you-are-here/PhDApplicationGuide.md

 ### Submission
 Ensure that you have 100% submitted the application.
 Check that your faculty have also submitted their letters at least 2-3 letters prior to your deadline.
 Try to submit applications days ahead of the official deadline for processing, errors, or accidents.

-## VIII.
+## IX.
 Application Review
 ### Waiting
 Notifications of acceptance range from 1-3 months post submission.

-### Interviews
+## X. Interviews
 If interviews are part of the process, prepare by studying the program, your potential fit, and the research you want to present.
-Interviews often occur in the middle of January and February.
+Interviews often between January and March.
 If you are asked to interview, you're 80% of the way there.

+> [!NOTE]
+> More information coming soon

+## XI.
+Decisions
+### It's a 'No'

+### It's a 'Yes'

 ### Visits
 Attend open days and campus visits.
 Be prepared to meet with potential faculty members and surface questions about research, your interests, and many other topics. ["A Field Guide to Grad School"](https://press.princeton.edu/books/paperback/9780691201092/a-field-guide-to-grad-school) has a helpful section on this.

-## IX.
-Decisions
-### It's a 'No'

-### It's a 'Yes'

-## X. Final Check List
-- [ ] Decide on a PhD or Master's
-- [ ] Identify 2-3 research areas
-- [ ] List 2-3 schools (domestic) or 4-6 (+interactional)
-- [ ] Order and send transcript
-- [ ] Attach CV/Resume
-- [ ] DM 2-3 students per school
-- [ ] Email 2-5 professors for a letter of recommendation
-- [ ] Draft statements